Telenor: Deregulation and internationalisation

 Grameenphone was the first Telenor venture in the Asian telecom market and is now the largest mobile operator in Bangladesh, Telenor holds 55.8 per cent of the company.
 Grameenphone started trading its shares on the stock exchanges in Dhaka and Chittagong on 16 November 2009.
-The success of Grammeenphone lead to an increased focus on Asia, with successful entries into Malaysia, Thailand Pakistan, and Myanmar.
+The success of Grammeenphone lead to an increased focus on Asia, with successful entries into Malaysia, Thailand, Pakistan and Myanmar.
 Telenor also entered India, but had to withdraw from that market in 2017, with substantial losses.

 In March 2018, Telenor sold its business in Southeast Europe (Bulgaria, Hungary, Montenegro and Serbia) to the PPF Group, for a sum of 2.8 billion euros in order to focus more on Asia and the Nordic market.

 In 2019, Telenor bought DNA, the third largest mobile operator in Finland.

 On 21 June 2021, Axiata, Telenor and Digi agree to a potential merger of Celcom and Digi to create a stronger telco in Malaysia, which if approved will be completed by the end of 2022.
 This come after advanced discussions two months earlier.
 The deal was approved by both Celcom and Digi shareholders on 18 November 2022.
 The merged company is named CelcomDigi.
-At completion, Axiata and Telenor will hold equal ownership of 33.1% each in the newly merged company.
+At completion, Axiata and Telenor will hold equal ownership of 33.1 percent each in the newly merged company.
 The merger was completed on 30 November 2022 and the company began its operation the next day.

 On 22 November 2021, Telenor and Charoen Pokphand Group, officially announced they have agreed to explore a USD 8.6 billion merger plan between Thailand’s second and third largest telecom operators (by subscribers), True Corporation (TRUE) and Total Access Communication (DTAC) – the proposed merger is subject to regulatory approvals.
 The merger was "acknowledged" by the regulator NBTC at a meeting on October 20, 2022.
 The newly merged company still retain the True Corporation name, which was founded on 1 March 2023 and it was listed on the Stock Exchange of Thailand under the stock ticker symbol TRUE on 3 March 2023.